MicrosoftDocs/cpp-docs/docs/sanitizers/error-container-overflow.md

 | `std::vector` | `_DISABLE_VECTOR_ANNOTATION` | Visual Studio 2022 17.2 |
 | `std::string` | `_DISABLE_STRING_ANNOTATION` | Visual Studio 2022 17.6 |

-When a standard type has annotations enabled, to avoid one-definition-rule (ODR) violations, each static library and object used to link the binary must also enable those annotations.
+There are checks to ensure that there are no one-definition-rule (ODR) violations.
+An ODR violation occurs when one translation unit annotates a standard type, such as `vector`, with ASan annotations, but another translation unit doesn't.
+In that case, the linker encounters an ODR violation because there is one `Vector::push_back`, for example, that has address sanitizer annotation update code while the `Vector::push_back` in the other translation unit doesn't.
+To avoid this problem, each static library and object used to link the binary must also enable ASan annotations.
 Effectively, you must build those static libraries and objects with AddressSanitizer enabled.
 Mixing code with different annotation settings causes an error:

 ```Output
 my_static.lib(my_code.obj) : error LNK2038: mismatch detected for 'annotate_vector': value '0' doesn't match value '1' in main.obj